Sandip-Maity-2023/assignment/README.md

 It provides access to tutorials, practice platforms, job portals, and expert guidance — all in one place.</h3>
 <p>
 <h2>🧾 Overview</h2>
-TechLearn is a front-end educational website designed to:
+TechLearn is website designed to:
 Help users explore and learn various tech topics.
 This project was created using HTML, CSS, and JavaScript and focuses on responsive design, clean UI, and interactive user experience.
 </p>

 <h3>
 🚀 Features
-✅ Responsive Navbar — with smooth scrolling and active link highlighting.
 ✅ Hero Section — eye-catching introduction with a typewriter animation.
-✅ Dropdown Menu — interactive “Explore” button with multiple quick-access options.
 ✅ Topics Section — grid layout with attractive course cards, ratings, and external links.
 ✅ Practice Platforms — direct links to major coding platforms like LeetCode, GFG, etc.
 ✅ Job Portals — access to top job/internship portals for students and professionals.